e-lopezc/e-lopezc.github.io/_pages/index.md

 ---
 # Hi there!

-I'm Elias,  a software engineer who, after a decade of technical support experience, embarked on a *DevOps/SRE* journey.
+I'm Elias,  a software engineer who, after more than a decade of technical support experience, embarked on a *DevOps/SRE* journey.

 Think of me as a tech translator who went from debugging customer technical issues to working with cloud infrastructure.